 D. In selecting a contractor to perform any construction work related to performing the guaranteed energy cost savings contract, the qualified provider may develop and use a prequalification process for contractors.
 These prequalifications may require the contractor to demonstrate that the contractor is adequately bonded to perform the work and that the contractor has not failed to perform on a prior job.

 E. The selected qualified provider shall perform a study in order to establish the exact scope of the guaranteed energy cost savings contract, the fixed cost savings guarantee amount and the methodology for determining actual savings.
 The agent shall review and approve this report before the actual installation of any equipment.
-The qualified provider shall transmit a copy of the approved study to the governor's office of energy policy.
+The qualified provider shall transmit a copy of the approved study to the department of administration.